zilliztech/zdoc/docs/tutorials/data/search-query-get/filtering/filtering-templating.md

 ## Conclusion{#conclusion}

-Filter expression templating is an essential tool for optimizing query performance in Milvus.
+Filter expression templating is an essential tool for optimizing query performance in Zilliz Cloud.
 By using placeholders and the `filter_params` dictionary, you can significantly reduce the time spent parsing complex filter expressions.
 This leads to faster query execution and better overall performance.